Getting Started

 Watch: The five characteristics of a successful mentee

-Listen: The HBR Guide to Getting the Mentoring You Need
+The HBR Guide to Getting the Mentoring You Need

 Step 2: Define Your Why